Student Diversity Travel Grant

 Application Submission Procedure

-Application materials should be sent via email to Leeja Carter, Chair of the AASP Diversity Committee by 5:00pm (EST) on May 1, 2016 in one PDF file:
+Application materials should be emailed to the AASP Diversity Committee Chair by 5 p.m.
+(ET) on August 5, 2023 in one PDF file:

 Chair, AASP Diversity Committee

 Only completed application materials sent by the specified date and time will be reviewed by the grant committee.

 2023 Grant Recipients: